joshua-holmes/google-photos-takeout-util/README.md

 # Google Photos Takeout Util

+_NOTE: This project is in development.
+It cannot be used at this moment.
+Feel free to create issues with features you hope to see, and I will consider adding them to the feature list below!_

 ## Disclaimers

 This project has no affiliation with Google and is not endorsed by them.
 This is my own personal project that I made to solve a problem I had with Google Photos.